ptrjst/flashcards/Ruby/Keywords.md

 This deck will help you remember [Ruby's reserved words](http://ruby-doc.org/docs/keywords/1.9/) using code examples.

-For accuracy, definition wording is directly from [ruby-doc.org](ruby-doc.org).
+The [ruby-doc.org](http://ruby-doc.org/) Ruby documentation project is the primary source for definition wording in this deck.

 ### What is the difference between a reserved word and a keyword?